 Before requesting H-2A classification from U.S. Citizenship and Immigration Services, the employer must apply for and receive a temporary labor certification for H-2A workers with the U.S. Department of Labor.
 The U.S. Department of Labor (DOL), Office of Foreign Labor Certification (OFLC) issues H-2A temporary labor certifications.
 The OFLC must determine that there will not be U.S. workers who are able, willing, and qualified at the time and place needed to perform the agricultural labor or services.
 In addition, the OFLC must determine that the employment of the foreign worker in such agricultural labor or services will not adversely affect the wages and working conditions of workers in the U.S. similarly employed.

-The first step in the application process is filling a job order with the Alabama Department of Labor.
+The first step in the application process is filing a job order with the Alabama Department of Labor.

-Alabama Department of Labor 649 Monroe Street Montgomery, AL 36131 (334) 242-8020 (334) 324-1706 CELL (334) 242-8585 FAX mike.grier@alcc.alabama.gov
+Alabama Department of Labor 649 Monroe Street, Room 2813 Montgomery, AL 36131 (334) 309-9097 (334) 309-9071(fax)